mfractor/mfractor.github.io/docs/xamarin-forms/configure-binding-context.md

 ##Configuring A Binding Context

+*Power the refactoring engine and xaml analyser by targeting a binding context*

+##Introduction
 In Mvvm architected applications, views use a **Binding Context** to display and transfer data between the application logic layer and the view layer with minimal dependencies.
 This is accomplished through **data binding**; properties on a view are bound to properties on a backing object through binding mechanisms allowing two-way data transfer between the UI and application logic.
 For a full tutorial on Mvvm architecture, please Microsofts [**The Mvvm Pattern**](https://msdn.microsoft.com/en-us/library/hh848246.aspx) article.

-When using MFractor for Xamarin.Forms, we can specify a binding context to get the most out of MFractors xaml analyser.
+When working with Xaml, we can specify a binding context to activate .
 If MFractor can resolve a binding context for a Xaml view, it will consume binding expressions and analyse them.

 This is tremendously beneficial as MFractor will pickup runtime errors and high-light them directly within the Xaml editor.

 We can specify a binding context *explicitly* via in inline Xaml expression or *implicitly* through the use of common MVVM naming conventions.

-###Explicit Binding Context Resolution
+##Explicit Binding Context Resolution
 Let's start with explicitly providing a binding context to MFractor.

 In Xamarin.Forms, all views have the property `BindingContext`; this specifies the object that a view should data-bind with.
 When coding with Xaml, we can use the `x:Static` markup extension to reference a static C# property and explicitly provide an instance of a C# class as the binding context: